-STAAR Surgical Company (STAA) CEO Caren Mason on Q3 2020 Results - Earnings Call Transcript
+STAAR Surgical Company (STAA) CEO Caren Mason On Q3 2020 Results - Earnings Call Transcript

 Caren Mason

-Finally, as a measure of our success and awareness beyond just sales, our EVO Web site drew twice as many unique visitors in the third quarter, compared to the year-ago period.
-On a year-to-date basis, through the third quarter, our doc finder visits are up nearly 250% over the prior year period.

-Turning now to our pipeline of products and potential key catalysts for STAAR in 2021 and beyond, we have made meaningful progress relating to our two new products for the U.S. and European markets.
-In the U.S., the primary study analysis cohort of 300 subjects has been enrolled and implanted with our EVO family of myopia lenses, which sets the stage for first-half 2021 submission to the FDA, and if marketing approval is obtained, the opening of the U.S. market to our EVO lenses.
+[00:08:46] Turning now to our pipeline of products and potential catalysts for star twenty, 20, 21 and beyond.
+We have made meaningful progress relating to our two new products for the U.S. and European markets.
+In the U.S., the primary study analysis cohort of 300 subjects has been enrolled and implanted with our family of myopia lenses, which sets the stage for first half twenty twenty one submission to the FDA.
+And if marketing approval is obtained, the opening of the U.S. market to our able lenses.
 Our clinical trial sites continue to adhere to clinical trial protocols.
-We look forward to sharing additional details when appropriate in 2021.

-Today, we also announced the initial launch and commercialization of our EVO Viva presbyopia correcting lens in Europe.
-Details on our progress, including publication of the first peer-reviewed clinical paper, consumer Web site launching in several countries, and the first patient implant of the EVO Viva lens in Belgium are contained in the separate press release we issued this afternoon.

-With Viva, STAAR has introduced an implantable lens to treat presbyopia designed to deliver all of the benefits of the EVO lens for myopia with the added benefit of addressing near, intermediate, and distance visual acuity.
-Clinical trial results have been evaluated and reported in an article written by our principal investigators and medical monitor, and recently published in clinical ophthalmology.
-The conclusion of the study authors is as follows: "This multi-center prospective clinical investigation demonstrated the ability of the EDOF ICL to correct myopia and presbyopia, resulting in improvement of uncorrected near, intermediate, and distance visual acuity without compromising the quality of vision that EDOF ICL allowed subjects to perform tasks of daily living without glasses or contact lenses.
-Subjects reported significant improvements in quality of life with high levels of spectacle independence and satisfaction."
+We look forward to sharing additional details when appropriate in twenty twenty when.
+Today, we also announced the initial launch of commercialization of our Evo presbyopia carets, England and Europe, details on our progress, including publication of the first peer reviewed clinical paper, consumer websites launching in several countries and the first patient implant of the EBITDA.
+The lens of Belgium are contained.
+In a separate press release we issued this afternoon with Ziba Stars introducing an implantable lens to treat presbyopia designed to deliver all of the benefits of the evil lens for myopia with the added benefit of addressing their intermediate and distance visual acuity.
+Clinical trial results have been evaluated and reported in an article written by our principal investigator and medical monitor and recently published in Clinical Ophthalmology.

 Patrick Williams

-Thank you, Caren, and good afternoon, everyone.
-Total net sales for Q3 2020 were $47.1 million, or up 21%, as compared to the $39.1 million in net sales in the year-ago quarter, and up 34% on a sequential basis from Q2 2020.
-The increase in net sales was attributable to the strong growth in most markets, as Caren mentioned earlier.

-In terms of product mix, ICL sales represented 88% of total company net sales for the third quarter 2020, and other products represented 12%, which is consistent with the recent trend.
-Gross profit for Q3 2020 was $34.9 million or 74.1% of net sales, as compared to gross profit of $29.1 million or 74.4% of net sales for the prior year quarter, and $24.4 million or 69.4% of net sales for Q2 2020.
-The 30 basis point change in gross margin as compared to prior year quarter is primarily due to geographic sales mix, period costs associated with manufacturing expansion projects, and an increased sales mix of injector parts, which carry a lower margin than our ICL.
-The 470 basis points sequential increase in gross margins from the second quarter is due to higher sales and a return to a more normalized level of manufacturing, following a voluntary six-week COVID-19 manufacturing pause.
-Consistent with our comments on the last call, we continue to expect gross margin in the low 70% range for the fourth quarter of 2020.

-Moving down the income statement, total operating expenses for Q3 2020 were $30 million as compared to $25.7 million in the year-ago quarter, and $25.5 million for Q2 2020.
-We continue our cost containment measures related to non-essential variable costs, while also expanding programs designed to drive growth.
-We expect total Q4 2020 operating expenses to be similar to our Q3 2020 results.

-Taking a closer look at the components of operating expenses, G&A expense for Q3 2020 was $8.6 million, compared to $7.1 million for the year-ago quarter, and $7.8 million for Q2 2020.
-The year-over-year increase in G&A is due to increased salary-related expenses, variable compensation, and facility costs.
-The increase from Q2 2020 was due to increased variable compensation, consulting costs, and facility costs.
-For the fourth quarter, we expect G&A to be up slightly from Q3 2020, as we begin investments to support 2021 and beyond.
+[00:13:02] Thank you, Karen, and good afternoon, everyone.
+So don't net sales for Q3 Twenty twenty were forty seven point one dollars million, up twenty one percent as compared to the thirty nine point one dollars million in net sales in the year ago quarter and up thirty four percent on a sequential basis from Q2 twenty twenty.
+The increase in net sales was attributable to the strong growth in most markets.
+As Karen mentioned earlier, in terms of product mix, IDL sales represented eighty eight percent of total company net sales for the third quarter.
+Twenty twenty and other products represent 12 percent, which is consistent with the recent trend.
+Gross profit for Q3 Twenty twenty was thirty four point nine dollars million, or seventy four point one percent of net sales as compared to gross profit of twenty nine point one dollars million, or seventy four point four percent of sales for the prior year quarter and twenty four point four million, or sixty nine point four percent of net sales for Q2 20 to 30 basis point change in gross margin as compared to prior year quarter is primarily due to geographic sales mix period costs associated with manufacturing expansion projects and an increased sales mix of injector parts which carry a lower margin than our Icko.
+The 470 basis point sequential increase in gross margins from the second quarter is due to higher sales and a return to a more normalized level of manufacturing following a voluntary six week covid-19 manufacturing cost.
+Consistent with our comments on the last call, we continue to expect gross margin in the low 70 percent range for the fourth quarter of Twenty twenty.
+Moving down the income statement, total operating expenses for Q3, Twenty twenty for thirty dollars million as compared to twenty five point seven dollars million in the year ago quarter and twenty five point five dollars million for Q2 Twenty twenty.
+We continue our cost containment measures related to non-essential variable costs while also expanding programs designed to drive growth.
+We expect total Q4 twenty twenty operating expenses to be similar to our Q3 twenty twenty results.
+Taking a closer look at the components of operating expenses, Gené expense for Q3 twenty twenty was eight point six dollars million, compared to seven point one million for the year ago quarter and seven point eight dollars million for Q2 Twenty twenty the year over year increase in TNA is due to increased salary related expenses, variable compensation and facility costs.
+The increase from Q2 twenty twenty was due to increased variable compensation, consulting costs and facility costs for the fourth quarter.
+We expect Gené to be up slightly from Q3 twenty twenty as we begin investments to support 2021 and beyond selling and marketing expense with twelve point seven dollars million for Q3 Twenty twenty compared to twelve point five dollars million for the year ago quarter and ten point three million for Q2 twenty twenty the increase in selling marketing expense from the prior year quarter.

+[00:16:03] We're due to increase salary related expenses, advertising and promotional activities and variable compensation offset by decreased trade show and travel expenses.
+And the increase from Q2 twenty twenty was due to increased advertising, promotional activities, salary related expenses, variable compensation and trade show expenses.
+For the fourth quarter, we expect selling and marketing expense to be down slightly from our Q3 twenty twenty results research and development expense with eight point eight dollars million in Q3 twenty twenty compared to six point two dollars million for the year ago quarter and seven point three million for Q2.
+The increase in research and development expense as compared to both periods, was primarily due to increased clinical expenses associated with our Evo Evo clinical trial in the US and the increased salary related expenses and variable compensation for the fourth quarter.
+We expect R&D to be up from our Q3 twenty twenty results.
+Operating income in Q3 Twenty twenty was four point nine dollars million or ten point four percent of net sales, as compared to three point three dollars million or eight point five percent of net sales for the year ago, quarter to 190 basis point year over year.
+Expansion and operating margin is due to leverage on fixed and variable operating expenses during the quarter.
+Net income for the third quarter was four million or eight cents per diluted share, compared to net income of two point four million or five cents per share in the year ago quarter.
+On an ongoing basis, adjusted net income for Q3 Twenty twenty was six point seven dollars million at 14 cents per diluted share compared to adjusted net income of five point five dollars million or 12 cents per diluted share in the year ago period.
+A table reconciling the Gap information to the non gap information is included in today's financial release.
+Turning to our balance sheet, our cash and cash equivalents, as of October 2nd, Twenty twenty totaled one hundred twenty eight point three dollars million, twelve million dollars, compared to one hundred sixteen point three million at the end of the second quarter Twenty twenty.
+The sequential increase in the second quarter is primarily attributable to nine point six dollars million in cash generated from operations.
+Before we open up the call to your questions, I would like to highlight several upcoming investor meeting and conferences that Star will be attending on November 17th.
+Starr will be attending the Jefferys London Virtual Health Care Conference on November 19th.
+Starr will be participating in the Stephens Annual Investment Conference.
+Karen and I look forward to speaking with many of you at these events in the coming weeks, and this concludes our prepared remarks.
+Operator, we are now ready to take your questions about how to ask a question.

 Question-and-Answer Session